enygren/draft-nygren-dhc-recommended-ipv6-address/draft-nygren-dhc-recommended-ipv6-address.md

 IA_PD within DHCPv6 {{RFC8415}} allows clients such as hosts to request IPv6 prefixes, typically for delegation to downstream networks or interfaces.
 In scenarios such as Unique Prefix Per Host {{RFC8273}} the host is given the entire prefix and is free to use addresses from it as it sees fit.

-This document defines the Recommended Address option, which can be included within OPTION_IAPREFIX options to suggest one or more specific IPv6 addresses that clients should preferentially configure when using the associated prefix.
+This document defines the Recommended Address option, which can be included within OPTION_IAPREFIX options to suggest one or more specific IPv6 addresses that clients should configure when using the associated prefix.
+These do not preclude the client from using other addresses within the prefix, such as for temporary addressing.

 This is intended for use in managed environments such as datacenters and cloud providers where the operator is configuring a host that they wish to manage or direct clients to.
 By providing a recommended address, the operator can encourage the host to have a particular /128 address that can be used for management purposes or as a service endpoint.
 At the same time, the remainder of the prefix is available for the host to use as it sees fit, such as for containers.